-Located in southwest Colorado through the San Juan Mountains, the San Juan Skyway is one of the most scenic drives in America, with over a 100 peaks over 13000 feet!
-The drive spans elevations from 6,200 feet near Cortez to 11,008 feet at Red Mountain Pass.
+Known as the "road to the sky", the San Juan Skyway is one of the most scenic drives of America.
+Located in southwest Colorado, the drive spans elevations from 6,200 feet near Cortez to 11,018 feet at Red Mountain Pass.

 Set high on the southern edge of the San Juan Mountains, the scenic and historic road is totally paved.
 It’s a loop of beautiful highway.
 Traversing the heart of the San Juan National Forest, Grand Mesa, Uncompahgre and Gunnison National Forests, the road is 233mile (375km) long.
 The most challenging and rewarding part of the drive is the Million Dollar Highway, between Silverton and Ouray.

 How long does it take to drive the San Juan Skyway?

 This "Road to the Sky" provides views of the mountains, quaint towns and ancient Native American pueblo ruins.
 Along the route you'll find fresh alpine forests, historic mining towns, expansive cattle ranges, and prehistoric Indian ruins.
 There are many overlooks with places pull your car over.
 Though the full Skyway loop can be driven in about five hours, take your time, enjoy the landscapes and spend a couple days in towns along the route.
 The drive features steep cliffs, alpine forests, campgrounds and plenty of opportunities for outdoor activities.
 Mountain biking, hiking and skiing are popular pastimes in the surrounding area, and the Skyway encompasses it all.
 Traveling through popular mountain towns like Durango, Silverton, Telluride and Ouray, every town, however small, has something to offer the slow moving traveler.
 You can stay in chain hotel or motel complexes or find a few family-owned treasures in the little towns.
 You can make your hotel booking online.